marinebioCASE/task2_2025/evaluation/README.md

 To run the evaluation, the csv with the obtained detections and the mentioned format needs to be passed when asked in the prompt.

+The passed path can be one single csv or a folder containing all the csvs to evaluatate (both for predictions and ground truth).
-The csv should follow the mentioned format.
+The csv(s) should follow the mentioned format above (extra columns are not a problem if desired).

 ```bash
 python evaluation.py